Blacg13/IF3_rock_paper_scissors/README.md

 # IF3_PierrePapierCiseaux
-Vanilla exercise  (paper rock scissors)
+Vanilla exercise  (paper rock scissors).
+Use of the random function and conditionals.